rplevy/lein-deploy-app/README.md

 # lein-deploy-app

-A Leiningen plugin to push application uberjars to a s3.
+A Leiningen plugin to push application uberjars to an s3 bucket.

 Differences between lein-deploy-app and s3-wagon or lein-deploy-uberjar: whereas s3-wagon enables deploying libs to a Maven repo in s3, and